m41130/BlogposterDEV/docs/security.md

 Always review your access logs and keep dependencies up to date.
 Security patches will continue to harden the platform over time.

+## Troubleshooting Secure Login

+When `NODE_ENV=production` is set, the `admin_jwt` cookie is marked as `secure`.
+Browsers will only store this cookie over HTTPS connections.
+If you access the admin interface using plain HTTP, the login page may simply reload without an error because the cookie is ignored.
+Either use HTTPS (for example via a local reverse proxy) or unset `NODE_ENV` while testing locally.

 ## Developing Secure Modules

 When writing your own modules keep these best practices in mind: